nixworks/public/news/2007/09/21/index.md

 ##### Buddhist
 ### [ Buddhist monks stage a brief demonstration in Myanmar making it the fourth successive day of protests. ](/news/2007/09/21/buddhist-monks-stage-a-brief-demonstration-in-myanmar-making-it-the-fourth-successive-day-of-protests.md)
-_Context: Buddhist, Myanmar, monk, fourth successive day of protests_
+_Context: monk, fourth successive day of protests, Buddhist, Myanmar_

 ##### Angola
 ### [ Angolan police arrest Jomo Gbomo, the head of the Movement for the Emancipation of the Niger Delta, a rebel organization in Nigeria. ](/news/2007/09/21/angolan-police-arrest-jomo-gbomo-the-head-of-the-movement-for-the-emancipation-of-the-niger-delta-a-rebel-organization-in-nigeria.md)
-_Context: Movement for the Emancipation of the Niger Delta, Jomo Gbomo, Nigeria, Angola_
+_Context: Movement for the Emancipation of the Niger Delta, Nigeria, Jomo Gbomo, Angola_

 ##### Karachi
 ### [ At least 27 people have died in the Karachi area of Pakistan after drinking poisonous alcohol. ](/news/2007/09/21/at-least-27-people-have-died-in-the-karachi-area-of-pakistan-after-drinking-poisonous-alcohol.md)